 Although ultrasound is very frequently requested to assess the renal tract, it is not as sensitive or specific as CT or MRI.
 Furthermore, it struggles to accurately locally stage the disease in many instances 4.

-Contrast-enhanced ultrasound 16 demonstrated the lesion to be heterogeneously hypervascular in the arterial phase with early washout in the delayed phase.
+Contrast-enhanced ultrasound 16 may typically show a lesion heterogeneously hypervascular in the arterial phase with early washout in the delayed phase.

 CT is frequently used to both diagnose and stage renal cell carcinomas.
 On non-contrast CT the lesions appear of soft tissue attenuation.
 Larger lesions frequently have areas of necrosis.
 Approximately 30% demonstrate some calcification 7.